 Example:

-“I'm looking for a faster-paced environment where I can contribute earlier in the product cycle and influence architecture decisions.” - What do you know about our product and tech stack?
+"I'm looking for a faster-paced environment where I can contribute earlier in the product cycle and influence architecture decisions." - 5

 Research the stack and mention anything cool or challenging about it.